Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Discussion

-The unobserved $\gamma$ rays affect the determination of the $\beta$ branching ratio to the 5548\,keV state.
-Thus we have corrected the total decay intensity using the literature branching ratios in combination with the observed intensity in this study.
+The unobserved 2872.8\,keV $\gamma$ ray affects the determination of the $\beta$ branching ratio to the 5548\,keV state.
+Thus we have corrected the total decay intensity using the literature branching ratio in combination with the observed intensity in this study.
 This correction yields a $\beta$ branching ratio which is around a factor of two higher than the value obtained when no correction is applied.
-The calculated log($ft$) value decreases from $\approx$8.57(6) to 8.17(4) but is still at the upper limit of the tail of the $\Delta J$=$\pm1$ range of typical values found in Ref.\cite{Singh1998} Since the tentative 2348\,keV transition to the $6^+$ state at 3199\,keV is not confirmed in the present work it is possible that the 5548\,keV level has a spin of ($2,3$)$^+$ and is populated by the $^{50m}$Sc decay.
-Considering only the 3993 and the (unobserved) 2872.8\,keV transition intensities, a $\beta$-feeding intensity of 0.00175 is obtained corresponding to a log($ft$)=6.08 (See Tab. \ref{table:BetaBR_LogFT}).
+The calculated log($ft$) value decreases from $\approx$\,8.7 to 8.3 but is still at the upper limit of the tail of the $\Delta J$=$\pm1$ range of typical values found in Ref.\cite{Singh1998} Since the tentative 2348\,keV transition to the $6^+$ state at 3199\,keV is not confirmed in the present work it is possible that the 5548\,keV level has a spin of ($2,3$)$^+$ and is populated by the $^{50m}$Sc decay.
+Considering only the 3993 and the (unobserved) 2872.8\,keV transition intensities, a $\beta$-feeding intensity of 0.00137(16) is obtained corresponding to a log($ft$)=6.17(8) (See Table \ref{table:BetaBR_LogFT}).